qwaykee/cauliflower/README.md

 Fields explanation:
 - ReplyMarkup: Use a custom markup instead of the default one
 - Keyboard: Type of keyboard to create (cauliflower.Inline or cauliflower.Reply)
+- DataRow: Text and value of each button
 - Rows: Text of each button already splitted
 - Row: Text of each button
 - Split: Will split the buttons if Row is used